-So unless you’ve been living under a rock for the past week (or you know, don’t follow me on social media) you’ll know that this week I sat my theory test and passed it first time!
+So this week I sat my theory test and passed it the first time!

-This is going to be the first part of a two part post.
-In this one I’m only going to write about what to expect when going in for your theory and how it all works.
-I’m mainly writing this for people like me who have anxiety in new situations and would find it helpful to know exactly what to expect but hopefully other people will find it interesting to read too.
+I’m mainly writing this post for people like me, who have anxiety in new situations and would find it helpful to know exactly what to expect; but hopefully, other people will find it interesting to read too.

-Once its booked theres nothing to do except practice and revise as much as you can until the big day arrives!
+Once it’s booked there’s nothing to do except practise and revise as much as you can until the big day arrives!

 Before you go into the test centre there are a few things you can do to save yourself some time and dirty looks from the staff (because of course you’re magically meant to know what they want before they ask you?!).

 Firstly: turn your phone off before you go in.